Lightning-64/tide-wiki/docs/mechanics/fishing-journal.md

 The fishing journal is an item that will allow the player to keep track of the fish that they have discovered while playing the game.

+!!! note
-_This page is mainly about the mechanics of the fishing journal menu.
-For more about the fishing journal item, see [this page](/items/fishing-journal)._
+    This page is mainly about the mechanics of the fishing journal menu.
+For more about the fishing journal item, see [this page](/items/fishing-journal).

 ## Unlocking fish